Brother Andre is now Saint Brother Andre

 The words pauper, servus et umilis (meaning poor, servant and humble) appear above his tomb in the Oratory.

-Taken from an article in Catholic Insight by Rev. Thomas Rosica, C.S.B.
+From an article by Rev. Thomas Rosica, C.S.B. in Catholic Insight magazine

 For a beautiful, moving film on St. André’s life...